-Periods or menstruation is a natural biological activity that occurs in every healthy woman.
+Periods or menstruation is a physiological process that occurs in every healthy woman during their reproductive age.
 As a mother you will be prepared for it with your prepubescent daughter, but do you need such preparation for boys too?
 Do boys have periods?

-MomJunction takes a closer look at this commonly confused phenomenon and examines the real facts.
+Read this post to take a closer look at this commonly confused phenomenon and examine the real facts.

 Do Boys Get Their Period?